Kaedeko/couchdb-revision-viewer/README.md

 # couchdb-revision-viewer
-Tool for viewing active revisions of a document in CouchDB
+In development tool for viewing active revisions of a document in CouchDB.

+Usage: run `couchrev`.
+You will be prompted for a CouchDB URL.